MicrosoftDocs/power-automate-docs/articles/dataverse/update.md

 ## Update a row

-After you select a table, the action card displays a list of inputs for the row id that's related to the columns of the table to update.
-Mandatory columns are marked as required with an asterisk (\*).
-The **Row ID** column is the unique Id of the row that will be updated.
-If you provide a row Id that doesn't exist or generated with the **guid()** expression, the action will perform an update or insert (upsert) operation and will create a new row with the Id you provide.
+After you select a table, the action card displays a list of inputs for the row Id that's related to the columns in the table to update.
+An asterisk (\*) indicates the mandatory columns.
+The **Row Id** column is the unique Id for the row that's being updated.
+If you provide a row Id that doesn't exist or generated with the **guid()** expression, the action performs an update or insert (upsert) operation, creating a new row with the Id you provide.

 If you don't see a column, select **Show advanced options** at the bottom of the card.
-The update skips blank columns in the update unless you provide a null value explicitly.
+The update doesn't include columns left blank, unless a null value is provided explicitly.